AlirezaAnzali/Band-Site/README.md

 This project was completed over a period of three weeks, with each week corresponding to a separate sprint.

--Sprint 1 focused on setting up the user interface (UI) of the site.
+- Sprint 1 focused on setting up the user interface (UI) of the site.
--Sprint 2 allowed for the creation of new comments, retrieval of hard-coded existing comments, and display of both the new and existing comments on the page.
+- Sprint 2 allowed for the creation of new comments, retrieval of hard-coded existing comments, and display of both the new and existing comments on the page.
--Sprint 3 involved maintaining the comments in an API instead of using hard-coded comments.
+- Sprint 3 involved maintaining the comments in an API instead of using hard-coded comments.

 This repository contains the final product as it was submitted.